-3.157 National Grid operates the national electricity transmission system across Great Britain and owns and maintains the network in England and Wales, providing electricity supplies from generating stations to local distribution companies.
+- 3.170 National Grid operates the national electricity transmission system across Great Britain and owns and maintains the network in England and Wales, providing electricity supplies from generating stations to local distribution companies.
 The company does not distribute electricity to individual premises directly.
-It is the role of local distribution companies to distribute electricity to homes and businesses.

-3.158 Electricity is generated from power stations and transmitted through a national network of electricity lines operating at 275kV and 400kV before connecting to local networks owned by distribution companies.
+It is the role of local distribution companies to distribute electricity to homes and businesses. - 3.171 Electricity is generated from power stations and transmitted through a national network of electricity lines operating at 275kV and 400kV before connecting to local networks owned by distribution companies.
 UK power Networks (UKPN) is the electricity distribution company for Tunbridge Wells borough.

-UK Power Networks.
+• UK Power Networks.

-- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018. - Stakeholder consultation with infrastructure providers in March/April 2019. - Stakeholder consultation with infrastructure providers in June 2019. - Consultation on the Regulation 18 Draft Local Plan from September to November 2019. - Stakeholder consultation with infrastructure providers in October 2020 on the draft revised development strategy.
+- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018. - Stakeholder consultation with infrastructure providers in March/April 2019. - Stakeholder consultation with infrastructure providers in June 2019. - Consultation on the Regulation 18 Draft Local Plan from September to November 2019. - Stakeholder consultation with infrastructure providers in October 2020 on the draft revised development strategy. - Consultation on the Regulation 19 Pre-Submission Local Plan from March to June 2021 - Engagement with utility providers since the receipt of the Inspectors Initial Findings Letter. - Consultation on the Council's response to the Inspectors Initial Findings letter January - April 2024

-- 3.160 There are no National Grid substations located within Tunbridge Wells borough, with the closest being at Sellindge, Dungeness and Canterbury North.
+- 3.173 There are no National Grid substations located within Tunbridge Wells borough, with the closest being at Sellindge, Dungeness and Canterbury North.
 It is considered that specific development proposals within Tunbridge Wells borough are unlikely to have a significant direct effect upon National Grid's electricity transmission infrastructure.
-Generally, network developments to provide supplies to the local distribution network are as a result of overall regional demand growth rather than site specific developments. - 3.161 UKPN owns and operates the local electricity distribution network in Tunbridge Wells borough.
+Generally, network developments to provide supplies to the local distribution network are as a result of overall regional demand growth rather than site specific developments. - 3.174 UKPN owns and operates the local electricity distribution network in Tunbridge Wells borough.
 UKPN ensures continuity in supply by carrying out an annual review for reinforcement needs.
 UKPN's Regional Development Plans set out infrastructure requirements over a 10-year period, which take into account plans for development in the area.

-3.162 UKPN is currently investing around £10 million in the electrical infrastructure of Tunbridge Wells borough to accommodate current and future predicted growth in the area.
+3.175 UKPN is currently investing around £10 million in the electrical infrastructure of Tunbridge Wells borough to accommodate current and future predicted growth in the area.